 The mandatory car insurance in Belgium is third party liability, but you’ll need extra insurance to cover the driver.
 Here’s our guide to protecting your car in Belgium.

-If you have ever taken part in the daily car race into and out of Brussels, then you understand the importance of good auto insurance in Belgium.
+If you’ve ever taken part in the daily car race into and out of Brussels, then you understand the importance of good auto insurance in Belgium.

 Belgian car insurance is expensive, and it is the car not the driver which is insured.
-This means that anyone can drive your car, but if you want cover for injury sustained by the driver, you need to ask for additional coverage.
+This means that anyone can drive your car.
+However, if you want coverage for injury sustained by the driver, you need to ask for additional coverage.
 Not all companies provide this, so shop around.

-The minimum insurance required by Belgian law is Third-Party Liability (Responsabilité Civile/Wetteligjke Aansprakelijkheids Verzekering), which covers death, bodily injury or physical damage that you cause to another person.
-You can opt for Fully Comprehensive coverage, which provides for most eventualities including vandalism, fire, theft, or damage resulting from a collision.
-There is also a Part Comprehensive cover, which includes third party along with fire cover.
+The minimum insurance required by Belgian law is third-party liability (Responsabilité Civile/Wetteligjke Aansprakelijkheids Verzekering).
+This covers death, bodily injury, or physical damage that you cause to another person.
+You can also opt for fully comprehensive coverage.
+It provides for most eventualities including vandalism, fire, theft, or damage resulting from a collision.
+There is also a Part Comprehensive cover, which includes third-party along with fire cover.

 There is an excess payable by the insured for each claim, varying with the value of the car.
-A special low-cost comprehensive policy is also possible but only covers you if the accident is not your fault which may be hard or tedious to prove.
+A special low-cost comprehensive policy is also possible.
+However, it only covers you if the accident is not your fault which may be hard to prove.

-Once you have decided on your insurance policy, the company will issue you with a Green Card, which you should keep in your car at all times, since the police can demand to see it.
+Once you choose a policy, the company will issue you with a Green Card.
+Keep this in your car at all times, since the police can demand to see it.

 You will also receive an accident report form, which you must keep in your car.
 Ask for additional copies in French, Dutch and your language, so you can complete it more easily.
 If an accident happens, do the following:

 - Ask for the other driver’s Green Card as proof of insurance.

 - Get the names and addresses of any witnesses before they leave the scene.